furoche04/DeskBot/README.md

 # 📊 Desktop Smart Organizer

 > Automate your file organization with a simple Python tool.
-This mini version focuses on automatic sorting of files in watched directories (Downloads, Desktop) with optional backups and logging.
+This mini version focuses on automatic sorting of files in watched directories with optional backups and logging.
+Users can now choose directories at runtime or use default ones (Downloads, Desktop).

 ## ✨ Key Features